Comparing HF Sinclair (DINO) & Its Competitors

 |2.45

-HF Sinclair currently has a consensus price target of $43.00, suggesting a potential upside of 7.80%.
-As a group, “Petroleum refining” companies have a potential upside of 18.30%.
-Given HF Sinclair’s rivals stronger consensus rating and higher probable upside, analysts clearly believe HF Sinclair has less favorable growth aspects than its rivals.
+HF Sinclair presently has a consensus target price of $43.00, suggesting a potential upside of 9.67%.
+As a group, “Petroleum refining” companies have a potential upside of 17.54%.
+Given HF Sinclair’s competitors stronger consensus rating and higher possible upside, analysts clearly believe HF Sinclair has less favorable growth aspects than its competitors.

 Summary

-HF Sinclair rivals beat HF Sinclair on 11 of the 13 factors compared.
+HF Sinclair competitors beat HF Sinclair on 11 of the 13 factors compared.

 HF Sinclair Corporation operates as an independent energy company.
 It produces and markets gasoline, diesel fuel, jet fuel, renewable diesel, specialty lubricant products, specialty chemicals, specialty and modified asphalt, and others.
 The company also owns and operates refineries located in Kansas, Oklahoma, New Mexico, Utah, Washington, and Wyoming; and markets its refined products principally in the Southwest United States and Rocky Mountains, Pacific Northwest, and in other neighboring Plains states.
 In addition, it supplies fuels to approximately 1,300 independent Sinclair-branded stations and licenses the use of the Sinclair brand at approximately 300 additional locations, as well as engages in the growing renewables business.
 Further, the company produces base oils and other specialized lubricants; and provides petroleum product and crude oil transportation, terminalling, storage, and throughput services to the petroleum industry.
 HF Sinclair Corporation was incorporated in 2021 and is headquartered in Dallas, Texas.